NLnetLabs/cascade/doc/manual/source/limitations.rst

 Known Limitations
 =================

 Cascade is a hidden signer.
-This has implications for :doc:`before-you-start`.
+As such, it is *not* a complete authoritative DNS server.
+Cascade will not reply with the AA or AD flag set, nor can it reply to DNSSEC queries.
+Instead, Cascade is intended to be used with a proper secondary serving the signed zones to actual clients.

 Expectations for the Alpha Release
 ----------------------------------